 MA thesis (2009): Peace Planning for Poland and the United States during WWII

-Currently pursuing his PhD in Biomedical Informatics at Rutgers University.
+PhD candidate, Biomedical Informatics at Rutgers University.

 Amy Brouillette (USA)

 MA thesis (2009): Remapping Samizdat: Underground Publishing and the Hungarian Avant-Garde, 1966 to 1975

 Amy Brouillette is the research and editorial manager of the Ranking Digital Rights project and a fellow at the Center for Media, Data and Society.
 Her articles have appeared in the Columbia Journalism Review, The Los Angeles Times and The Denver Post.